 Current trade and term receivables are non-interest bearing loans and generally on 30 day terms.
-Noncurrent trade and term receivables are assessed for recoverability based on the underlying terms of the contract.
-A provision for impairment is recognised when there is objective evidence that an individual trade or term receivable is impaired.
+Non-current trade and term receivables are assessed for recoverability based on the underlying terms of the contract.
+A provision for expected credit losses is recognised when there is objective evidence that an individual trade or term receivable is impaired.

-There are no balances within trade and other receivables that contain assets that are not impaired and are past due.
+There are no balances within trade and other receivables that contain assets that are past due.
 It is expected these balances will be received when due.
-Impaired assets are provided for in full.
-Refer to note 25 Financial Risk Management for further details.
+Refer to note 26 Financial Risk Management for further details.

-Percentage e owned
+Percentage owned

-Country of 2018 2017
+Country of incorporation 2019 2018

-incorporation

 10. CONTROLLED ENTITIES % %

 Subsidiaries of Ironbark Zinc Limited:

 Bedford (No 3) Ltd British Virgin Islands 100 100

 Ironbark Zinc Pty Ltd Australia 100 100

 Doctor Evil Pty Ltd Australia 100 100

 Ironbark Aust Pty Ltd Australia 100 100

 Ironbark A/S Greenland 100 100

-2018 \$000 2017 \$000

-11. PLANT & EQUIPMENT Plant and equipment: Şüüü ŞÜÜÜ

-At cost 18 13

-Accumulated depreciation (12) (11)

-Total plant and equipment 6 2

-F